-The COOLMAIL mark appeared in the subject field and in the text of the announcement accompanying each release of the Software, thereby distinguishing the Software from other programs that might perform similar functions available on the Internet or sold in software compilations.
+The mark served to identify the source of the Software.
+The COOL-MAIL mark appeared in the subject field and in the text of the announcement accompanying each release of the Software, thereby distinguishing the Software from other programs that might perform similar functions available on the Internet or sold in software compilations.
 The announcements also apparently indicated that Darrah was the "Author/Maintainer of Coolmail" and included his e-mail address.
 The user manual also indicated that the Software was named "Coolmail."
 The German company S.u.S.E. was able to locate Darrah in order to request permission to use his Software in its product under the mark "Coolmail."
+Appellants do not assert that S.u.S.E. was unaware that the Software was called COOLMAIL when it contacted Darrah....